- What is the difference between a paralegal and a legal assistant?

 The course schedule is published online several months before registration.
 Course offerings in the schedule are dependent on sufficient enrollment and may also have class size limits.
 Students are encouraged to register at the earliest possible date to guarantee a place in their desired courses and to indicate that a course has sufficient enrollment to run.
 In times of high enrollment at the College, class enrollment often reaches its maximum long before the registration period is over.
 In low enrollment periods, courses are sometimes cancelled because students wait until the last day of registration to enroll.
 In either situation, it is best to register for your courses as soon as possible to ensure that you will be able to get the courses that you will need for graduation.

 Is graduation from the Paralegal program automatic?

 An application for graduation must be made in accordance with strict deadlines established by the College and published in the academic calendar.
 This allows the Registrar’s Office time to ensure that a student has completed the degree requirements, with the requisite grade point average.
 Graduation applications must be filed by October for students intending to graduate in December, by March for students intending to graduate in May and by July for those graduating in August.
 A commencement ceremony is only held in May, but all graduates during that academic year may participate.
-The graduation application and instructions can also be obtained from the Admissions Office, Advising and Counseling Services and the Dean of Student Affairs’ Office.
+The graduation application and instructions can also be obtained from the Admissions Office, Guided Pathways Advising and the Dean of Student Affairs’ Office.
 If you have questions concerning the completion of your program requirements or your application, contact your advisor or the Registrar’s Office regarding a graduation audit.